 See Umar Riaz’ Master thesis for more information.

 The prison cell case study tries to evaluate the risks of a cell fire on the people inside the neighbouring cells, effectiveness of the different fire safety measures, and to provide guidance on the personnel.

-Publications and interviews
+Publications, talks and interviews